dskong07/rankdown/README.md

      emoji: "🎯",
      file: "data/my_category.csv",
      metric: "Short description of the metric",
+     valueLabel: "Something like Population"
+     valueFmt: "population/number/decimal/"
-     tip: "💡 A hint for players about what's surprising in this list."
+     tip: "A hint for players about what's surprising in this list."
    }
    ```